 NPE Runn Review

-Here is a summary review of NPE Runn – one of the decade’s best running accessories.
+Here is a review of NPE Runn, one of the decade’s best running accessories.

-TL;DR – NPE Runn accurately tracks the belt speed of even the oldest of treadmills and broadcasts pace, cadence and incline to any modern sports app or watch like your Zwift app or your Garmin Epix Pro or the latest, greatest Apple Watch Ultra.
+TL;DR – NPE Runn accurately tracks the belt speed of even the oldest of treadmills and broadcasts pace, cadence and incline to any modern sports app or watch like your Zwift app, your Garmin Forerunner 970 or the latest Apple Watch Ultra.

-That’s all you need to know, so grab an extra 10% discount directly from NPE Runn using the code THE5KRUNNER.
+That’s the core of what you need to know, so grab an extra 10% discount directly from NPE Runn using the code THE5KRUNNER.
 If you want to read the detailed NPE Runn review, scroll down and enjoy!

 Summary